Amazon FBA Fees & Amazon FBA Fees Calculator Explained

 The above pricing applies to domestic orders only.

 Storage fees include the services of storing and maintaining products within the fulfillment centers.
-They are are based on the daily average volume (measured in cubic feet) for the space your inventory occupies in fulfillment centers.
+They are based on the daily average volume (measured in cubic feet) for the space your inventory occupies in fulfillment centers.
 Storage fees are divided into two categories, depending on the required time of storing:

 Inventory storage fees are paid monthly and are typically charged between the 7th and 15th day of the month following the month the fee applies to.
 Each month, you calculate how many items you stored within their fulfillment center and pay the adequate price for that storage space.